-The Dipladenia Brazilian plant is known for its beautiful trumpet-shaped flowers and its long glossy leaves.
+The Dipladenia Brazilian plant is known for its beautiful trumpet-shaped flowers and its long, glossy leaves.
 Given that it's typically grown in tropical and subtropical climates, the Dipladenia can be prone to frostbite during the colder months of the year if grown in areas with moderate temperatures.
 With that being said, how do you overwinter a Dipladenia?
 We've looked into the best method for this.
-And this post, we'll share it with you.
+And in this post, we'll share it with you.

 The Dipladenia plant can reach heights up to 8 to 10 ft tall, but during the winter months, these plants barely grow.
 And care should be taken to ensure that they can survive the colder weather conditions.
 Continue reading to learn more about how to protect your Dipladenia plant during the winter months and what tools you'll need to do so.